 I have a template contract that our company uses for our hires in the United States.
 Can you adapt that for our international employees?

-No. Labor laws vary in different countries, so we will need to use our locally compliant contract for the jurisdiction in which you are hiring.
+No. Labor laws vary by country, so we will need to use our locally compliant contract for the jurisdiction in which you are hiring.

-Can I add reference to our IP agreement?
+Can I add a reference to our IP agreement?

 Upon request, we can provide a direct IP agreement that flows intellectual property back to you, where the flow of IP is Employee → Local Entity → Client.
 Read more about this here or contact us at support@plane.com for more information.